Laonidae

 Laonidae is a family of small marine snails belonging to the superfamily Philinoidea, though Laonidae and Philinoidea are genetically distinct.
 They are monophyletic, meaning they are developed from a single ancestor.
 Laonidae also has the synonymised name Laoninae, which is largely unaccepted in the modern day scientific community.
-The name Laoninae is introduced by Alice Pruvot-Fol who proposes it as the subfamily to the genea Loana, A.Adams 1865.
+The name Laoninae is introduced by Alice Pruvot-Fol who proposes it as the subfamily to the genea Laona, A.Adams 1865.